DonaldIvan/station-five-test/README.md

 For second time and so on

-- npm run ui-start or yarn ui-start
+- npm run start-ui or yarn start-ui

 For Testing UI please use http://localhost:3000